simonalexanderson/MotoricaDanceDataset/README.md

 **No redistribution**

 Unauthorized redistribution of any content of the database is prohibited.
-Music is allowed to be used in adademic video presentations with attribution to the rights owners.
+Music is allowed to be used in academic video presentations with attribution to the rights owners.

 **Attribution**
 Please clearly indicate the name of the dataset, "Motorica Dance Dataset", when using the data.
 When using the music in video presentations, please attribute the music with "music ".

 **Disclaimers**
 Any use of the Motorica Dance Dataset or any supplementary code is at your own risk.
 We do not guarantee the quality of the database, which may contain errors such as noisy motion data or audio/motion synchronization issues.
-If you find any errors, please contact simon@motorica.ai to help in improving the database.
+If you find any errors, please contact us to help in improving the database.

 **Citations**